Selekkt/astro-selekkt/README.md

 npm run build
 ```

-Navigate to `src/data/site.js` and edit to match your site's information.
+Navigate to `src/data/config.js` and edit to match your site's information.

-Start writing new blog posts in Markdown at `src/pages/blog/`
+Write your blog posts in Markdown at `src/pages/blog/`

+Create your pages in HTML at `src/pages/`

+---

+This is a fork of [astro-minimal-starter](https://github.com/jaydanurwin/astro-minimal-starter/)